alizaib-coder/loops-demo/README.md

 # loops-demo
-this is a simple for-loop project
+This is a simple for-loop project
 Author ALI ZAIB